 - Installing a ground circuit at the installation site

-- · Constructing a concrete pad
+- Constructing a concrete pad

-- Installing a composite foundation vault
+- Preparing the pole for cabinet mounting

 Installing a Ground Circuit

 Clearfield requires installing an earth ground circuit (earth electrode) at the installation site to provide protection from electric shock for equipment and personnel.
 The ground circuit may consist of a simple copper rod driven into the earth or a complex system of buried rods and wires.
 The lower the resistance of the electrode-to-earth connection, the more effective the ground system for safety and lightning protection.